 Reviewing the CPR Process

 Today, as soon as you see an emergency, it’s important to call for help immediately.
-If the victim is non-responsive and does not appear to be breathing, begin CPR:
+Rooted Mama Health explains that if the victim is non-responsive and does not appear to be breathing, begin CPR:

 - Compressions – 30 compressions at 2 inches deep, 100 per minute.